nazwhale/vim-logbook/README.md

 - `:Lb` - open today's logbook in the current buffer
 - `:Ts` - insert a timestamp under the cursor
 - `:Ni` - insert a new line with an empty checkbox
+- `:P`  - marks the checkbox on the current line as in progress
-- `:C`  - marks the checkbox on the current line as done
+- `:C`  - marks the checkbox on the current line as completed

 ## Example log file